lionfish0/pynbn/README.md

 # pynbn

-Access to NBN data from Python.
+Access to NBN data using Python.
 Somewhat based on the R package, rnbn.

+You can download and use it using:

+    pip install pynbn

 ## References